 This section is devoted to our most frequently asked questions about anything and everything related to your river trip.
-If you don’t see the question you want answered here, simply call us and we’ll be glad to help at 513.353.4770.
+If you do not see the question you want answered here, simply call us and we will be glad to help at 513.353.4770.
 You can also send us a message on our Contact Page.

 Q: What about reservations?